dpisati/dpisati/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently working as a Software Developer at [Phocas Software](https://www.phocassoftware.com/)
+- 🔭 I’m currently working as a Software Developer
 - 🌱 I’m currently learning Node.js
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with backend in general